Konstantin Mihailov: International career

 Mihailov first represented his country on the international level with the Bulgaria men's national under-18 ice hockey team.
 During the 1982 IIHF European U18 Championship Group B tournament hosted in Sofia, he was named the best goaltender at the event.
 He later played for the Bulgaria men's national junior ice hockey team at the 1983 World Junior Ice Hockey Championships, and the 1984 World Junior Ice Hockey Championships.

 Mihailov made his debut with the Bulgaria men's national ice hockey team during the 1985 World Ice Hockey Championships Group C tournament in Megève, France.
 He went on to play in 28 Ice Hockey World Championships with Bulgaria, which concluded with the 2014 IIHF World Championship Division III, at age 49.
 During this time, he also played in three Winter Olympic Games qualifying tournaments in 2004, 2008, and 2015.
 Mihailov later said that he played as long he did for the love for the game, and there was nobody as good as him in Bulgaria.
 His career was extended in 2009, with the unexpected death of his successor, Kiril Vajarov.
 He was named the best goaltender at both Group C of the 1990 Men's World Ice Hockey Championships, and the 2006 IIHF World Championship Division II.
 He led Bulgaria to a silver medal at the 2006 IIHF World Championship Division II, a bronze medal at the 2012 IIHF World Championship Division II, and the gold medal at the 2014 IIHF World Championship Division III.

 Mihailov also played for the Bulgaria men's national inline hockey team at three IIHF Inline Hockey World Championships, and said that there was "not a big difference between ice hockey and inline hockey".
 During the European qualification portion of the 2015 IIHF Inline Hockey World Championship Division I, Mihailov was given a standing ovation and was named the event's best goaltender.
 He was 51 years old at the time, which was his last appearance with the national team.

-Later life
+Later life and honors

 Mihailov became a goaltender coach in Bulgaria after retiring from playing, with the goal of someone having more success than him.
 He remained active playing amateur hockey, and has a son who played as a professional goaltender.
+The Hockey Hall of Fame wrote that Mihailov "one of the best goaltenders in the history of Bulgarian hockey".

 Mihailov was honored by the IIHF in 2019, as a recipient of the Torriani Award to recognize his international hockey career.
-The formal ceremony took place on 26 May 2019 at the 2019 Men's World Ice Hockey Championships in Bratislava.
-The Hockey Hall of Fame considers Mihailov "one of the best goaltenders in the history of Bulgarian hockey".
+The formal ceremony took place at the 2019 Men's World Ice Hockey Championships in Bratislava, on 26 May 2019.
+By receiving the Torriani Award, Mihailov was also indcuted into the IIHF Hall of Fame.